 Generally, effects begin around 20 minutes and will last around 3-4 hours.
 They may include:

 - and dehydration

 - jaw clenching and teeth grinding

 - tingling skin and muscle aches and pains

 - dilated pupils

 - loss of appetite

-Ecstasy may also contribute to death in a number of ways, including:
+Ecstasy may also contribute to serious harm, including: